 - Feder A PM, Murrough JW, Perez AM, Morgan JE, Saxena S, Kirkwood K, Rot M, Lapidus KAB, Wan L-B, Iosifescu D, Charney DS.
 Efficacy of Intravenous Ketamine for Treatment of Chronic Posttraumatic Stress Disorder.
 JAMA Psychiatry.
 2014:E1-E8.

 - Strauss JL, Lang AJ.
-Complementary and Alternative Treatmens for PTSD.
+Complementary and Alternative Treatments for PTSD.
 PTSD Research Quarterly.
 2012;23(2).

 - Greer GR, Grob CS, Halberstadt AL. PTSD symptom reports of patients evaluated for the New Mexico Medical Cannabis Program.
 Journal of psychoactive drugs.
 2014;46(1):73-77.

-This article first appeared in The Havok Journal on 6 April 2015.
+This first appeared in The Havok Journal on April 6, 2015.